typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-find.md

 :::info

-Beware the the difference in short-circuiting behavior between the approaches.
+Beware the difference in short-circuiting behavior between the approaches.
 `.find()` will only execute the callback on array elements until it finds a match, whereas `.filter()` executes the callback for all array elements.
 Therefore, when fixing errors from this rule, be sure that your `.filter()` callbacks do not have side effects.